dduyg/codeCurations/scripts/WikitableScraper/README.md

 ✅ Returns the scraped data as a list of dictionaries for further processing.

-✅ Allows you to save the extracted data as CSV files.
+✅ Optionally saves the extracted data as CSV files.

 ## Requirements
 Before running the script, install the required Python libraries using `pip`: